Privacy & cookie policies

 For the abovementioned purposes, the processing of personal data may include the following categories:

-4. Where do the PERSONAL data come from?
+- Where does the PERSONAL data come from?

 When an Individual contacts UNIFE, Personal Data will likely come directly from the individual concerned.
 UNIFE may also contact an Individual for prospecting purposes if initial contact information has not been obtained directly from such individual, including receiving such information from publicly available sources or from other persons who have transmitted this data to UNIFE.
 During the course of the relationship, the Individual concerned, or another representative of his/her organization, will provide UNIFE with further information for the management of the relationship.